eProsima/Fast-DDS-spy/docs/rst/notes/forthcoming_version.rst

 Forthcoming Version
 ###################

-This release will include the following **DDS Spy tool configuration features**:
+This release will include the following **Configuration features**:

 * New configuration option ``logging`` to configure the :ref:`Logs <spy_specs_logging>`.